b4sh0xf/b4sh0xf/README.md

 ## 🐱‍👤 ```__aboutme()```

+- web, mobile, ad and cloud hacking
-- web and mobile hacking, active directory and cook some reversing
+- cook some reversing
-- trying to code in javascript, python, c and php
+- trying to code in js, python, c and php
 - computer engineering in UFPE 🇧🇷